Health Tech Research

 Daily health dashboard

-Shows a student-friendly summary of health score, progress, and reminders.
+Shows a student-friendly summary of health score, progress, and reminders with personalized greeting based on time of day.

 Turns research indicators into a practical daily check-in loop.